-This One Is Really Special - As Good As It Gets Recipe
+This One Is Special - As Good As It Gets Recipe

 What Is Pernod & How Do I Cook With It?

-This recipe was in my May 2007 Fine Cooking and was next to a few other shrimp recipes that I can't wait to try.
-I adapted it some when I made it because I didn't have the full 3 cups of sliced fennel the recipes calls for, my daughter must have been snacking on it.
+This recipe was in my May 2007 Fine Cooking and was next to a few other shrimp recipes I can't wait to try.
+I adapted it some when I made it because I didn't have the full 3 cups of sliced fennel the recipe calls for; my daughter must have been snacking on it.

-This recipe doesn't take long at all to prepare so it's a great midweek kind of dish.
-I didn't have any fresh thyme or parsley when I prepared this and didn't feel like going out to shop but even so, the outcome was incredible.
+This recipe takes little time to prepare, so it's a great midweek dish.
+When I prepared this, I had no fresh thyme or parsley and didn't feel like going out to shop, but the outcome was incredible.
 It could only get better with fresh herbs.

 I served it over my oldest daughter's favorite food, Near East Rice Pilaf.